Lemon pastry cream featured image

 This post may contain affiliate links.
 Read our privacy policy.

 Lemon pastry cream is a lemon-flavored filling that’s a thicker and milder alternative to lemon curd.
-It’s ideal if you’re in the market for a lemony filling (or frosting) but find lemon curd too tangy and lemon buttercream too rich.
+It’s ideal if you’re in the market for a lemony filling (or topping) but find lemon curd too tangy and lemon buttercream too rich.

 (Or if you need a large amount of filling and have only one or two lemons at your disposal.)